TKartist/GOAuTomation/README.md

 ## TODO
 - Pull final reports from GO database
-- Establish OpenAI api calls with specific system messages
+- Establish Asynchronous OpenAI api calls with specific system messages
 - build a function which can breakdown large (12 pages in average) reports into chunks which the OpenAI API can ingest without hitting the token limitations
 - These tasks can be referred to previous tools written in `reimagined-funicular` repository